vaskoGut/Learning/README.md

        ```
    4. ### types enums interfaces
       1. What are types, when do we use it?
        **Types** are definitions of data type.
+Both're used to define type of data.
 Typescript compiler use it to  detect errors.
       2. What are **Tuples**?
           ```javascript
             let ourTuple: [number, boolean, string];